19kmunz/a3-persistence/README.md

 Glitch: https://a3-19kmunz.glitch.me

+**Summary**
 Pet Gallery is a simple application to view images of your pets!
 Submit a link to any image and see it clear as day!
 Underneath the image will be a randomized tag line for your critter.
 CUrently only explicitly support Dog, Cats, Birds, and Snakes, the site also allows of "Other" pets with their own more generic tag lines.

-Include a very brief summary of your project here.
-Images are encouraged, along with concise, high-level text.
-Be sure to include:

-- the goal of the application
+Images are encouraged (Add Image)

+**Challenges**
-- challenges you faced in realizing the application
+- challenges you faced in realizing the application FINISH **Authentication**
-- what authentication strategy you chose to use and why (choosing one because it seemed the easiest to implement is perfectly acceptable)
-**Authentication**
 This website is autheticated with a simple login form, cookies, and a mongodb collection.
 The user inputs their username and password, which sends to the database to check the validity.
 If the entry exists in the users table, the user will recieve their id in the cookie session and move onto the main page.
 The main gallery uses their stashed cookie id to submit new pets to the gallery and note their owner.
 This way of authenticationg was relitivaly easy and straight forward.
-Hopefully my mongodb-santitize middleware will also ensure this method of
+Additionally, my mongodb-santitize middleware will also ensure this method of authentication will be mostly safe.
 **CSS**
 I used the pico.css framework.
 I liked it because it was easy to install and has a dark/light mode built in.
 It, also, automatically works on my phone.
 I modified some CSS for centering formatting and to add the flexbox formatting.
 **Middleware**